-For the years ended June 30, 2021 and 2020, the Academy had an endowment spending rule that limited the spending of endowment resources to 7.0% and 6.0%, respectively, of the average fair value of the pooled endowment portfolio for the prior seven fiscal years.
+For the years ended June 30, 2022 and 2021, the Academy had an endowment spending rule that limited the spending of endowment resources to 7.0% of the average fair value of the pooled endowment portfolio for the prior seven fiscal years.
 This rule was applied except in cases where the spending rate had been stipulated by the donor (typically 5.0%).